pama1234/processing-pama1234-theme/README.md

 ## introduction

- It is a programming language used for graphic design. **This plugin** adds many other highlighting rules to the default syntax highlighting (syntax coloring) of the Processing IDE, making it easier for human eyes to distinguish content such as class variable interfaces, strings, and numbers.
+[Processing](https://processing.org/) is a programming language used for graphic design. **This plugin** adds many other highlighting rules to the default syntax highlighting (syntax coloring) of the Processing IDE, making it easier for human eyes to distinguish content such as class variable interfaces, strings, and numbers.
 This way, programmers can judge the meaning of the code through its color when learning a new language, thereby gaining a better understanding of the new language.
 The following are specific rules:

 **This table is not complete and may contain many errors, which will be corrected later.**